 These are ALL very similar and you can answer all of these questions in the same way!

-I saw on your job description that this role would involve interacting directly with clients over the phone and in-person for the majority of the time.
+I saw in your job description that this role would involve interacting directly with clients over the phone and in person for the majority of the time.
 This is one of my greatest strengths, and something I’ve been doing for the past five years.
 In my last role, I managed the accounts of 22 clients worth $104 million to our company.
 I was also responsible for growing these client accounts and selling new services.
-I saw you mention that on your job description as well.
+I saw that you mentioned this in your job description as well.
 Can you tell me more about that part of the role?

 Note that if you study and practice the questions above, you’ll also be prepared to answer other common interview questions like these: